 Polkadot aims to be the world's most popular blockchain, whereas Cardano is presently focused on Japan, Africa, and emerging nations that are seeking to tackle real-world problems.

-Polkadot needs a greater level of commitment from its users, thus many of those who want to spend their time and money in it are also actively involved in developing dApps based on the protocol.
+Polkadot needs a greater level of commitment from its users, thus many of those who want to spend their time and money on it is also actively involved in developing dApps based on the protocol.
 Token holders and stake-pool validators are less involved in Cardano since many merely want to keep some Ada tokens and wait for them to grow.

-Unlike Ada coin, Polkadot locations are under a lot of pressure to delegate tokens in order to avoid losing money to inflation.
+Unlike Ada coin, Polkadot locations are under a lot of pressure to delegate tokens to avoid losing money to inflation.
 It's aimed at more active investors.

 Polkadot is supported by the Web3 Foundation and features a comprehensive ecosystem including Edgeware, Ocean protocol, and Acala network.
 In Kusama, there is an outstanding test net.
 Cardano has a project called Marlowe Playground and a new programming language called Glow that may be used to test DApps.

 Because of their efficient and low transaction cost PoS algorithms, both networks offer a lot of promise for integrating blockchains.
 Polkadot may be ahead of Cardano in terms of development, but the latter plans to catch up by allowing users to pay transaction fees in any token being transferred.